”This project was different from every project I have done! There is a lot I take from it and I thank the

 since we were all united for the same purpose.
 I learned to pay attention to the little details that might

-, like trigger warnings, or even some gestures people make towards
+make a difference in someone’s life, like trigger warnings, or even some gestures people make towards

 other people.